MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

     -p <PASSWORD>
 ```

+> [!NOTE]
-**Note:** Make sure to add the `https://` prefix to the beginning of the `-r` option.
+> Make sure to add the `https://` prefix to the beginning of the `-r` option.
 However, don't add the prefix to the container image name.

 If you refresh the app in your browser, everything should look and work the same.
 However, it's now running your app via your private Docker registry.
 Once you update your app, tag and push the changes as done above, and update the tag in your App Service container configuration.